 Carlos A. Fernandez joined the Center for Latino Arts and Culture in 2005.
 He holds a doctorate in folklore from Indiana University, where he specialized in ethnomusicology.
 Originally from Costa Rica, he is a musician performing vocal and instrumental music from the Latin American renaissance and contemporary folk and popular music.
 His scholarly research has focused on popular religious practice and traditional music of Central America and the Caribbean and includes several articles and a book, Romancero y Cancionero Tradicional de Costa Rica (1999).
 Dr. Fernandez serves as adjunct faculty with the Rutgers Department of Spanish, where he teaches courses in Latin American and Caribbean song, music, dance and festival.

-Saskia is an alumna of Livingston College 2004 and obtained her Masters in Public Administration (MPA) from the School of Public Affairs and Administration at Rutgers Newark in 2010.
-She has a diverse background.
-Saskia was born in Puerto Rico and is of Dominican and Asian descent.
+Saskia is an alumna of Livingston College 2004, and obtained her Masters in Public Administration (MPA) from the School of Public Affairs and Administration at Rutgers Newark in 2010, and is currently pursuing a doctoral degree in Educational Leadership at Rowan University.
+She has a diverse background, Saskia was born in Puerto Rico and is of Dominican and Asian descent.
 During her undergraduate career she was involved in several organizations such as the Latino Student Council (LSC), Latin American Student Organization (LASO) and became a member of Lambda Theta Alpha (LTA).
 Saskia is also one of the co-founders of the Latino Alumni Association of Rutgers University (LAARU).
-Saskia’s passion is to build student leaders, work collaboratively with the community and support Latinos in the arts.
+Saskia’s passion is to build and empower student leaders, work collaboratively with the community and support underrepresented students.

 Ms. Silismar Suriel